translate/pootle/docs/developers/contributing.rst

      mockup for your feature?
 3. Did you have some discussion on the mailing list or on #pootle.
    * Drive-by feature requests usually don't get attention.
-But if you have build a case and some links to developers i.e. they know you then they wil listen.
+But if you have built a case and some links to developers, i.e. they know you, then they will listen.
 Proposing your idea in these forums could be helpful for your case.
 4. Can you code?
    * If you can code the feature yourself that will always win some acceptance.